read below to learn more

 When working with Dr. Gorman Ufer, clients can expect that she will: spend time listening to each person’s experience of the problem, ask questions to understand the context, collaborate to define treatment goals, and empower clients throughout the therapeutic process.

-Emily’s practice is fee-for-service.
-Established clients may contact Emily at (734) 224-3822 x 109 or at firstname.lastname@example.org.
+Sara’s practice is fee-for-service.
+Established clients may contact her at (734) 224-3822 x 117 or at email@example.com.
 Please keep in mind that email is not HIPAA compliant.

 Anique Pegeron, MA, RYT